gshugh/CSC517_HW2_Rails/README.md

     The user can either login and gain more functionality or they can see only the list of all tours and reviews.
     We are using the same login page to redirect a user to same user dashboard, but this dashboard has been customized to show only the relevant links to the user.

+User Roles:

+    Admin:

+        An admin can do anything an agent can do.
+        An admin can do anything a customer can do.
+        An admin can do anything a logged-in user can do.
+        An admin can do anything a not-logged-in visitor can do.
+        An admin can see a list of all users.
+        An admin can see a list of all bookings.

+    Agent:

+        An agent can do anything a logged-in user can do.
+        An agent can do anything a not-logged-in visitor can do.
+        An agent can create locations.
+        An agent can create tours.
+        An agent can see a list of all locations.
+        An agent can see a list of their tours.
+        An agent can see a list of bookmarks for their tours.
+        An agent can see a list of bookings for their tours.
+        An agent can see a list of reviews for their tours.

+    Customer:

+        A customer can do anything a logged-in user can do.
+        A customer can do anything a not-logged-in visitor can do.
+        A customer can see a list of their bookmarks.
+        A customer can see a list of their reviews.
+        A customer can see a list of their bookings.

+    Logged-In-User:

+        A logged-in user can do anything a not-logged-in visitor can do.
+        A logged-in user can see their user profile.

+    Not-Logged-In-Visitor:

+        Anyone can see a list of all tours.
+        Anyone can see a list of all reviews.
+        Anyone can sign up for a new account.
+        Anyone can log in.

 How To:

     All of these instructions assume that you are starting from the landing page.
+    All of these instructions assume that your user role allows you to perform these functions.

     How To Sign Up: